Sensations for Wordsmiths

 Words are pattern poetry, chorded activations of concepts that bring us close to some framework of understanding.
 Just framework, though—bones.

-form is just content bones— Simply Knitted Banana (@literalbanana) July 14, 2019
+form is just content bones— Extraordinary Banana (@literalbanana) July 14, 2019

 You don't need words to think, though the framework that words provide may help scaffold you into more complex domains.
 You don't need concepts to think, though concepts may help scaffold you into a domain that resembles words.

 So words point through concepts that you possess, and are adequate to express those.
 Well, mostly adequate.
 Words don't smell.
 Words don't sing.
 Words don't rearrange matter with their bare hands.
 I just don't even know if inadequate is an adequate word to describe the not-even-wrongness of words not singing or smelling.
 They're not inadequate.
 They're nonsensical.
 Or maybe seussical.